adobe/aem-core-forms-components/ui.af.apps/src/main/content/jcr_root/apps/core/fd/components/form/imagechoice/v1/imagechoice/README.md

 7. `./requiredMessage` - defines the message displayed as tooltip when submitting the form if the value is left empty
 8. `./readOnly` - if set to `true`, the filed will be read only
 9. `./type` - defines the data type of the value
-9. `./key` - defines the set of possible keys for this field
+9. `./imageValue` - defines the set of possible values for this field
-10. `./value` - defines the path of the image to display for the possible options of the field.
+10. `./imageSrc` - Image Src
 11. `./altText` - alternate text for image
+12. `./selectionType` - defines the data type of field which can be radio or checkboxgroup

 ## Client Libraries
 The component provides a `core.forms.components.imagechoice.v1.runtime` client library category that contains the Javascript runtime for the component.